TreeFallSound/pi-stomp-user-files/README.md

 # pi-stomp-user-files
-A curated set of files (amp models, cabinets, etc.) for good out-of-box experience
+A curated set of files (amp models, cabinets, etc.) for bitchin out-of-box experience